 Through fast-paced gameplay set in Kenya, Norway, Brazil, India, and China, meet and help five young heroes and help them solve global problems—such as displacement, disease, deforestation, drought, and pollution—at the community level.
-We collaborated with UNESCO's Mahatma Gandhi Institute of Education for Peace and Sustainable Development and Zu Digital to create the narrative design and characters for this video-game inspired by the Sustainable Development Goals of the United Nations.
+We collaborated with UNESCO's Mahatma Gandhi Institute of Education for Peace and Sustainable Development and Zu Digital to create the narrative design, characters, and script for this video-game inspired by the Sustainable Development Goals of the United Nations.

 Watch the trailer here

-A Common Sense Media "Best Book App for Kids" pick and winner of Tech with Kids "Best Pick App" Award!
+Featured in USA Today!
+A Common Sense Media "Best Book App for Kids" pick and winner of Tech with Kids "Best Pick App" Award.

 A literacy app that celebrates words, art, and storytelling.
 Kids play a visual Hangman based on high-frequency words, then draw their own pictures and create stories using their won words.
 Ages 5-8.